 Actually they use Super-LumiNova which is a Swiss made product based on the Japan-based patented LumiNova (Nemoto & Co.).
 And it fades over time so you can find authentic vintage pieces that have faint or non-existent glow.
 It doesn’t mean it’s a fake.
-As Worn and Wound puts it:
+Super-LumiNova fades over time, learn more here.

 From Omega FAQs:

 “OMEGA uses Super-LumiNova material for the dials and hands of its watches.
 The Super-LumiNova material takes its luminosity from daylight or any artificial source of light.
 The watch should therefore be exposed to bright light in order to ensure the luminosity of the dial and hands in the dark.
 Please note that the intensity and duration of the luminosity may vary depending on the watch model, the colour of the Super-LumiNova material and the time of exposure to the source of light.”

 Not to mention, there are some Omega models that have no lume at all.
 It doesn’t mean they are fake!

 4. Omega watches with mechanical movements should sweep smoothly, quartz should tick between the point.